vmware-tanzu/velero/design/Implemented/existing-resource-policy_design.md

 - It is easier to implement
 - It is also easier to scale and leaves room for improvement and the door open to expanding to approach 3
 - It also provides an option to preserve the existing velero restore workflow

+### Recreate policy details
+Existing resource restore policy *Recreate* purpose is to help users restore existing resources that exists in cluster but differ from backup resouce, are immutable and failed to be updated due to immutability.

+The policy will be used to delete the existing resource and recreate it with the backup resource.

+The policy will be used for resources that are immutable and cannot first be updated.

+#### Restrictions and Limitations
+Resources with OwnerReferences will not be supported by the recreate policy, at least for the initial implementation.
+The policy will only be used on resources specified at Restore.Spec. like Pods, PVCs, PVs, etc.

+If an existing resource have finalizers, it would need to have annotations `velero.io/recreate-remove-finalizer=true` to be considered for recreation.

+*Note:* The `recreate` option is implemented in [#6354](https://github.com/vmware-tanzu/velero/pull/6354) separate from original update policy proposal.